jojozyzy/zui/src/scrollsnapper/README.md

     better performance.
 Now we just use linear search, when user scrollTo last items we run into worst case.

+*   This plugin only handle gestures, do not handle scrollTo() method.

 Known Issue
 -----------